Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

 \subsection{Lightweight CNN Backbone (LCB)}

-Lightweight CNN Backbone (LCB) is built like other SR models, which served as the front part of ESRT.
-The function of LCB is to extract the latent SR features in advance so that the model has the initial ability of super-resolution.
-According to the Fig.~\ref{fig:archi}, we can observe that LCB is mainly composed of a series of high preserving blocks (HPBs).
-Here we introduce the LCB in detail.
+The role of Lightweight CNN Backbone (LCB) is to extract potential SR features in advance, so that the model has the initial ability of super-resolution.
+According to Figure~\ref{fig:archi}, we can observe that LCB is mainly composed of a series of High Preserving Blocks (HPBs).

+\textbf{High Preserving Block (HPB).} Previous SR networks usually keep the spatial resolution of feature maps unchanged during processing.
+In this work, in order to reduce the computational cost, a novel High Preserving Block (HPB) is proposed to reduce the resolution of processing features.
+However, the reduction of the size of feature maps always leads to the loss of image details, which causes visually unnatural SR images.
+To solve this problem, in HPB, we creatively preserve the High-frequency Filtering Module (HFM) and Adaptive Residual Feature Block (ARFB).

+As shown in Figure~\ref{fig:hlsb}, an ARFB is first use to extract $F_{n-1}$ as the input features for HFM.
+Then, HFM is used to calculate the high-frequency information (marked as $P_{high}$) of the features.
+After the $P_{high}$ is obtained, we reduce the size of the feature map to reduce computational cost and feature redundancy.
+The downsampled feature maps are denoted as $F^{'}_{n-1}$.
+For $F^{'}_{n-1}$, several ARFBs are utilized to explore the potential information for completing the SR image.
+It is worth noting that these ARFBs share weights to reduce parameters.
+Meanwhile, a single ARFB is used to process the $P_{high}$ to align the feature space with $F_{n-1}^{'}$.
+After feature extraction, $F_{n-1}^{'}$ is upsampled to the original size by bilinear interpolation.
+After that, we fuse the $F_{n-1}^{'}$ with $P_{high}^{'}$ for preserving the initial details and obtain the feature $F_{n-1}^{''}$.
+This operation can be expressed as

+where $\uparrow$ and $\downarrow$ denote the upsampling and downsampling operations, respectively. $f_{a}$ denotes the operation of ARFB.
+To achieve good trade-off between the model size and performance, we use five ARFBs in this part according to ablation studies and define it as $f_{a}^{\circlearrowright^5}$.

+For $F_{n-1}^{''}$, as it is concatenated by two features, a $1\times 1$ convolution layer is used to reduce the channel number.
+Then, a channel attention module~\cite{senet} is employed to highlight channels with high activated values.
+Finally, an ARFB is used to extract the final features and the global residual connection is proposed to add the original features $F_{n-1}$ to $F_{n}$.
+The goal of this operation is to learn the residual information from the input and stabilize the training.